 I was recently contacted by a representative of giffgaff, the mobile phone network provider.
-They offered me the chance to help in hosting a gaming lunch/day/night event for my friends or family as part of their #giffgaffgamers campaign.
-As a gamer at heart, both playing video games and board games from an early age, I leapt at the chance to host another games event!
+They offered me the chance to help in hosting a games night/day/lunch event for my family and/or friends as part of their #giffgaffgamers campaign.
+As a gamer at heart, both playing video games and board games from an early age, I leapt at the chance to host another family games night event!

 giffgaff kindly sent over a couple of boxes of goodies as you can see from the photos above and below.
 One box contained a bunch of cool giffgaff and technology-related items, which obviously suited me well.
 Included was an Amazon Echo Dot, Go Pro Camera, Anker USB Power Bank, 2x giffgaff SIM cards, £50 Food Voucher and even a Winner’s Trophy!

 In the other box, there were three awesome party games from the British indie gaming company; Big Potato Games.
 Specifically, Weird Things Humans Search For, Obama Llama 2 and Bucket of Doom.

 The Importance Of Maintaining Family Connections In The Modern World

 We’re a fairly close family and generally have a get-together over a Sunday roast meal once or twice a month.
 However, given how busy modern life can be, it can still be tough to keep in contact with your family on a day-to-day and week-to-week basis.
 But it can at least be made a bit easier these days with technology such as our mobile phones and suitable network tariffs that facilitate this at a low price point.

 This is especially important in our family as my brother-in-law is Australian, so he communicates with his family back in Australia on a weekly basis using text messaging and video calling etc. However, that’s no substitute for seeing people in person every year or two, so my sister, nephew and baby niece are now due to head out on another long journey to the other side of the world to visit the other half of the family.